 Converted from an old house, I easily felt the homey ambiance from the moment I stepped inside the hostel.
 Upon arriving at the hostel, Celina Cruz (one of the owners) graciously gave me a quick tour inside the hostel.
 After a quick chat with Celine, I met Vince, a British guy with Italian heritage, who fell in love with the Philippines and considers MNL Hostel in Makati as his home whenever he is in town.

 I was truly impressed with the cleanliness of the place.
-The communal area was huge and complete with sofa, a desktop computer, a flat screen TV with surround stereo, travel guide books, board games and two guitars.
-There are several shared toilets and bathrooms available at the ground floor and at the second floor.
-They are all clean and not smelly unlike some hostels I stayed in Singapore.
+The communal area was huge and complete with a sofa, a desktop computer, a flat-screen TV with surround stereo, travel guide books, board games, and two guitars.
+There are several shared toilets and bathrooms available at the ground floor and on the second floor.
+They are all clean and not smelly, unlike some hostels I stayed in Singapore.

 Each bed has its own electrical plug so the guests can comfortably recharge their mobile phones and other gadgets while sleeping.

 I like how they turned each wall into a canvas, from the wall outside the hostel to walls in the living room.
 It reminds me of a friend’s house, who is a visual artist.
 I particularly like the nice artworks inside their restrooms and the unique Pinoy-inspired paintings displayed in each room.